astropy/astropy/docs/development/codeguide.rst

 super() vs. Direct Calling
 --------------------------

-This example shows why the use of :func:`super` leads to a more consistent method resolution order than manually calling methods of the super classes in a multiple inheritance case::
+This example shows why the use of `super` leads to a more consistent method resolution order than manually calling methods of the super classes in a multiple inheritance case::